FLIGHT CENTRE TRAVEL GROUP LIMITED

 Audit and Risk Committee functions include:

-- Reporting to the board on matters relevant to the committee's role and responsibilities; and
+- reporting to the board on matters relevant to the committee's role and responsibilities;

-The Audit and Risk Committee consists of FLT’s independent non-executive directors;, Robert Baker (appointed chairman September 2013), Gary Smith, John Eales and Cassandra Kelly, who have extensive experience and expertise in accountancy, financial management, risk management, legal compliance and corporate finance.
+The Audit and Risk Committee consists of FLT’s independent non-executive directors;, Robert Baker (appointed chairman September 2013), Gary Smith, John Eales and Cassandra Kelly (resigned 2/8/16), who have extensive experience and expertise in accountancy, financial management, risk management, legal compliance and corporate finance.
 Details of the directors’ qualifications are set out in the annual report's Information on Directors section.

 The board has reviewed the committee's composition and is satisfied that, given the size of FLT's board, the committee has appropriate financial representation.
 The Audit and Risk committee chairman is not the board's chairman.